 We also, of course, do the planting!
-Since 1977 we have assisted neighborhoods in the planting and maintaining of over 9,000 trees on Wilmington streets.
+Since 1977, we have assisted neighborhoods in the planting and maintaining of over 15,000 trees on Wilmington streets.
 The benefits of trees cannot be overstated; from reducing energy costs to their intrinsic beauty, trees are a simple way to bring green to our city streets.
-Each spring we celebrate our trees by coordinating the city’s annual Arbor Day program, planting trees with hundreds of students during the last two weeks of April.
-This activity culminates in the City of Wilmington’s annual Arbor Day/Tree City USA ceremony.
+Each spring we celebrate our trees by coordinating Arbor Day programs with local partners, planting trees with hundreds of students during the last two weeks of April.

-We know that trees are a great addition to any neighborhood and so the Community Tree Program works hard to make them accessible to residents.
-If you live within the city limits of Wilmington and are interested in getting a new tree or tree work for your street check out our Tree Request Form for more details.
-If you live in a surrounding area and want to purchase a tree, look for our bi-annual Bare Root Tree sale held in February and September.
+We know that trees are a great addition to any neighborhood and so the Community Forestry Program works hard to make them accessible to residents.
+If you live within the city limits of Wilmington and are interested in getting a new tree or tree work for your street, check out our Tree Request Form for more details.
+If you live in a surrounding area and want to purchase a tree, look for our seasonal tree sales held in the spring and fall.
 The varieties for sale are specially selected to thrive in urban conditions.

 Beyond the planting, TheDCH also collaborates with the City of Wilmington by providing expertise and professional consultation services for numerous urban forest projects to help protect and maintain this important resource.
-If you have a tree related question please contact Annie Acton.
+If you have a tree-related question, please contact Samuel Seo.

 Consumers will often shop more often and longer in business districts with street trees, increasing sales by 11%.

 Trees planted by